kirlf/CSP/FEC/Convolutional codes modeling.md

 >Fig. 1.2.2.
 Convolutional codes with 1/2 and 3/4 code rates (and constrain length 7, Soft descision, 4-QAM / QPSK / OQPSK)

 The 2 dB difference can be noted.
 Actually, it is the price for the higher data rate.

+## Suggested literature:

+1. Modestino, J., and Shou Mui.
+"Convolutional code performance in the Rician fading channel."
+IEEE Transactions on Communications 24.6 (1976): 592-606.

+2. Chen, Yuh-Long, and Che-Ho Wei.
+"Performance evaluation of convolutional codes with MPSK on Rician fading channels."
+IEE Proceedings F-Communications, Radar and Signal Processing.
+Vol. 134.
+No. 2.
+IET, 1987.